miguelf88/miguelf88.github.io/courses.md

 order: 4
 ---

-This is a list of coures I've taken outside of my formal education:
+To satisfy my thirst for knowledge and always wanting to do more, this is a list of coures I've taken outside of my formal education:

+Microsoft Excel - Excel from Beginner to Advanced, Udemy Complete Python Bootcamp, Udemy - In Progress